hareko/js-render-tree/README.md

 - cmo - command set (*object*, default is id='command')
 - cfm - confirm node deletion (*bool*, default is no confirming);
 - rcn - create the tree recursively (*bool*, default is iteratively);
-- pth - images url path.
+- pth - images path.

 The default tree is created and first node is selected.